someonesdad1/hobbyutil/project_list.md

 [util/ds.zip](util/ds.zip) | Contains python scripts to help you launch datasheets, manuals, and other documentation files from a command line prompt.
 I use this script to launch manuals and ebooks and it quickly finds the ones I want amongst thousands of files.
 [util/dup.py](util/dup.py) | Python script to find duplicated files in a directory tree.
 [util/ext.py](util/ext.py) | Python script to make a list of the extensions used in file names and their counts in the directories given on the command line.
-[util/fdiff.zip](util/fdiff.zip) | Contains python scripts that can identify differences in two directory trees and perform updates as needed to synchronize these two trees.
 [util/fit.py](util/fit.py) | Provides a python function to fit a string of words into a given number of columns.
 [util/func.py](util/func.py) | Python script to list the functions and classes used in the files given on the command line.
 [util/getinput.zip](util/getinput.zip) | A python module that gets input data in a variety of ways.
 Gets lines or tokens from a set of files or prompts the user for numbers (the numbers can be restricted to an interval and can include uncertainty or physical units).
 The lines and token getters are generators and can use functional programming tools.